US jobless claims drop to 385,000, another pandemic low

 Employers have added 1.8 million jobs this year — an average of more than 450,000 a month — and the government’s May jobs report on Friday is expected to show that they added an additional 656,000 last month, according to a survey of economists by the data firm FactSet.
 The economy remains down 8.2 million jobs from its level in February 2020, just before the virus tore through the economy.

+AnnElizabeth Konkel, economist at the Indeed Hiring Lab, noted that the number of people who are collecting traditional state unemployment benefits rose by 169,000 in the week of May 22 to nearly 3.8 million.

+“Reviving a labor market after a deadly pandemic is complicated,” she said.
+“Not all indicators move at the same speed or take the same recovery path.
+Hopefully, the COVID-19 cases continue to decline as the number of fully vaccinated individuals rises.
+Fully returning to pre-COVID normal is essential to a full labor market recovery.”

-Yet U.S. employers are posting a record number of available jobs.
+In the meantime, U.S. employers are posting a record number of available jobs.
 And many of them have complained that they can’t find enough workers to meet rising customer demand.

 Job growth slowed sharply in April compared compared with March, a pullback that was widely attributed to a labor shortage in some industries, especially at restaurants and other employers in the hospitality sector.